Olami2596/DATA-ANALYSIS-POWER-BI-PYTHON-SALES-ANALYSIS/README.md

-# Tata-sales-data-analysis
-Analysis of a retail store datset using pyhton for the analysis and visualization was done on power bi.

-The dataset was cleaned and new columns were generated from existing columns
+### Retail Store Dataset Analysis

+This Python script performs an analysis and visualization of a retail store dataset.
+The analysis was conducted using Python, and additional visualization and insights were generated using Power BI.

+### Dataset Overview

+The dataset used for this analysis is sourced from a retail store and contains information about various transactions.
+It includes details such as invoice date, product descriptions, quantities sold, and unit prices.

+### Data Cleaning and Transformation

-The following insights were generated from the dataset:
+The following steps were taken to prepare the dataset for analysis:

+Data Cleaning: The dataset was cleaned to remove any inconsistencies, missing values, or outliers.

+Feature Engineering: New columns were created from existing ones to extract meaningful information.
+These columns include day of the week, month of the year, year, and time of day of each transaction.

+Export to CSV: The cleaned and transformed dataset was exported to a CSV file named 'retail.csv' for further analysis.

+### Key Insights
+The analysis of the retail store dataset reveals several key insights:

-The location generating the highest amount of sales is the united kingdom with saudi arabia generating the least amount of sales
+Top Sales Location: The United Kingdom is the top-performing location, generating the highest amount of sales.
+In contrast, Saudi Arabia generates the least amount of sales.

-Q4 has the most sales and the most amount of quantity sold when compared to other quaters of the year with december being the  month where the most amount of revenue is being generated followed closely by november
+Quarterly Sales: The analysis highlights that the fourth quarter (Q4) of the year consistently generates the highest sales and quantity sold compared to other quarters.
+December emerges as the month with the highest revenue, closely followed by November.

-More sales are made at the beginning of the week compared to the end of the week and there is also a peak in sales in  the afternoon.
+Day of the Week: Sales data indicates that more sales occur at the beginning of the week compared to the end of the week.
+There is also a noticeable peak in sales during the afternoon hours.

-The analysis of sales data indicates that the majority of sales were generated in Europe, while the continents of Australia, South America, and Africa had the least sales.
-This indicates that the company has a very strong presence in europe compared to other parts of the world.
+Geographic Sales Distribution: The majority of sales were concentrated in Europe, indicating a strong market presence in this region.
+In contrast, sales in continents such as Australia, South America, and Africa were relatively lower.

+### Visualizations
+The analysis includes various visualizations, such as bar charts and count plots, to illustrate the findings and trends observed in the data.